 PJ Library is a gift to all families raising Jewish children.

 How many books will my child receive?

 Each month a book is sent directly to your child's home, addressed to them in a PJ Library envelope.
 Ten books will be sent out over the course of the year.
 PJ Library has a break in August.
-In December we send out a CD of Jewish songs and music for your family to enjoy.
+In December, instead of a book, we send a fun PJ Library activity or resource for your family to enjoy.

 What are the age levels for PJ Library books in the UK?

 - Birth until two years

 - Three – four years